unixorn/ha-mqtt-discoverable/README.md

 ## Contributing

-Please run `black` on your code before submitting.
-There are `git` hooks already configured to run `black` and other checks before every commit, please run `pre-commit install` to enable them.
+Please run `ruff` on your code before submitting.
+There are `git` hooks already configured to run `ruff` and other checks before every commit, please run `pre-commit install` to enable them.

 ## Users of ha-mqtt-discoverable